ShadowTheAge/yafc/Docs/CodeStyle.md

 ```
 public int funcName() {
     if() { // No blank line because there's nothing to separate from
-        for (;;) { // No empty line because there's not much to separate from
+        for (;;) { // No blank line because there's not much to separate from
             <more calls and assignments>
         }

-        <more calls and assignments> // An empty line to clearly separate the code block from the rest of the code
+        <more calls and assignments> // A blank line to clearly separate the code block from the rest of the code
     }

-    <more calls and assignments> // An empty line to clearly separate the code block from the rest of the code
+    <more calls and assignments> // A blank line to clearly separate the code block from the rest of the code
 }

-private void Foo() => Baz(); // An empty line between functions
+private void Foo() => Baz(); // A blank line between functions

 private void One(<a long description
     that goes on for
     several lines) {

-    <more calls and assignments> // An empty line to clearly separate the definition and the start of the function
+    <more calls and assignments> // A blank line to clearly separate the definition and the start of the function
 }
 ```